 Ranking every Brazilian to play for Arsenal from worst to best

-So, without further ado, we’ve ranked all the samba stars, and other Brazilians, to spend some time in North London.
-Don’t worry, some decent ones show up eventually…
+So, without further ado, we’ve ranked all the samba stars (and other Brazilians) that have spent time in north London.
+Don’t worry, we get to the decent ones, eventually…

 13. Pedro Botelho

 Propping up this list is a man who never actually played a game for Arsenal, but look, he was on the books, so he counts, alright?